srepasup/Cat-and-Dog-Image-Classifier/README.md

 3. Make sure the dataset downloads and unzips correctly.
 4. After training, evaluate and visualize predictions in Cells 10 & 11.

 ---

-🎓 **Project completed as part of freeCodeCamp Machine Learning Certification.**